+'''

 st1 = "this is a string"

+'''

-String variables may be used in any context which requires a string, but no operations, such as addition of strings, are available (but see sprint function).
+String variables may be used in any context that requires a string, but no operations, such as addition of strings, are available (but see sprint() below).

-After a name is defined as a string or array, it cannot be changed to another type.
+After a name has been defined as a scalar, string, or array, it cannot be changed to another type.
 The double and strdef keywords can appear within a compound statement and are useful for throwing away previous data and reallocating space.
-However the names must be originally declared at the top level before redefining in a procedure.
+However the names must originally have been declared outside any func or proc before they can be redeclared (as the same type) in a procedure.
+These restrictions also apply to object references (objrefs--see Declaring an object reference in Chapter 13).